franky47/blog/drafts/cargo-docker-and-time.md

 While following the [5 whys](https://en.wikipedia.org/wiki/5_Whys), it
 turned out one cause of the problem was that cargo was not actually rebuilding the app source code.
-My initial assumtion when building the `Dockerfile` was that
+My initial assumtion when building the `Dockerfile` had been:

-_"the sources changed, therefore cargo will see it and rebuild them"_.
+> _The sources changed, therefore cargo will see it and rebuild them._

 As it turns out, Cargo does not use a hash-based mechanism to check for modified source files, but keeps track of file modification times instead.